astronomer/astro-docs/enterprise/v0.25/10_resources/01_release-notes.md

 You can now use any Ingress controller for your Astronomer platform.
 This is particularly useful if you're installing Astronomer onto platforms like OpenShift, which favor a specific type of Ingress controller, or if you want to take advantage of any features not available through the default NGINX Ingress controller.

-To use your own Ingress controller, you need to configure a proxy sidecar to run authentication tasks that are usually managed by the default NGINX Ingress controller.
-For example, to configure an Ingress controller for OpenShift:
+The default NGINX Ingress controller has two responsibilities: to be a reverse proxy and to tell your authorization server how to authorize incoming requests.
+To use your own Ingress controller, you need to disable Astronomer's default NGINX Ingress controller, set up your own Ingress controller to work with Astronomer's backend services, and enable `authSideCar` to authorize the incoming requests in place of the NGINX Ingress controller.

+For example, to use your own Ingress controller for OpenShift, you would need to:

 1. Annotate the Kubernetes secret containing your certificate so that your Ingress controller recognizes your Astronomer certificate: